 Some of the easiest items to forget when your packing for a overlanding trip are dish washing supplies.
 Even if you bring disposable plants and silverware, you need to clean up your pots and pans.
 Some dish soap and a sponge or dish cloth will make this much easier.
 We like to bring a separate dish cloth for drying dishes, as this lets you pack them sooner.

 A camp sink will come in very handy.
 There are a number of space-saving options nowadays, including folding and collapsable sinks.
 One advantage to bringing a camp sink is that you can conserver your water by using the same soapy water to clean multiple dishes, as opposed to using a constant stream of fresh water for each dish.
+To really step up your game, consider investing in portable water heater that can be used both for cleaning dishes and showering.

 You’ll need some way to collect and transport trash created during cooking and eating.
 We like Trasharoos that attached to spare tires or other places outside the vehicle and can hold bags of garbage and recycling created during the trip.
 Alternatively, you can use a bin of some kind to store garbage, ideally outside of your vehicle.